AlchemyCMS/alchemy-guides/guides/pages.md

 * **hide** `Boolean` (Default `false`)

-  Pass `true` to hide this layout from the user.
+  Pass `true` to hide this page type from the user.

 * **searchresults** `Boolean` (Default `false`)